Ledac8/ai-market-entry-systems-framework/README.md

 # 🌍 AI Market-Entry & Systems Thinking Framework

-Early-stage startups often fail globally because they ignore the "Macro" environment.
+Early-stage startups often fail globally because they ignore the Macro environment.
 This framework provides a systems-thinking approach to AI SaaS pricing and infrastructure viability.

 ---